iodepo/odis-arch/book/appendix/graphpub.md

 For this case the goal is to create a simple graph in JSON-LD.
 To do this we need a collection approach that is valid for a range of Things.

+For this it is proposed to use ItemList which can be used on a list of type Thing, ie anything type in the Schema.org vocabulary.

+This would define a ListItem with item of any type.
+Below is an example for a CreativeWork (map) and a Course.
+Once you are in a "item" any of the details from the other thematic type descriptions can be used.

 ```JSON
 {